As a rookie, Emmanuel Mudiay struggled tremendously. Now a sophomore, his sustained inconsistency has left him out of the rotation.

 It takes more than one season to prove yourself as a franchise player, and Mike Malone willingly left Mudiay as the starter going into his second season.
 To the dismay of the organization, it was much of the same.
 The poor shot selection and bad decisions still plagued Mudiay, and the move to the bench is Malone putting his foot down.
 Jamal Murray‘s improvement made the decision just a bit easier because Denver doesn’t lack production, and a move to the bench could be hugely beneficial to the struggling sophomore.

-Just remember that 85-90 percent of the guys in the league need the right system to succeed.
+Just remember that 85-90 percent of the NBA’s players need the right system to succeed.
 Mudiay is far from an All-NBA talent, thus placing him in that bracket.

 Start a conversation with me on Twitter